2018 WM SYMPOSIA

 MARCH 18 - 22, 2018 - PHOENIX CONVENTION CENTER

 The WM2018 conference will feature the development and application of robotics and sensing to overcome radioactive waste management challenges.
 Robotics and sensing are being developed to address unique and routine needs in the nuclear sector.
 These technologies help increase safety, reduce worker exposure and decrease costs.
 This rapidly evolving work will be showcased through topical sessions and extensive displays of equipment, representing industry and government exhibitors, which will be demonstrated on the show floor.
-Registration for WM2018 will open this fall.
+Registration is now open for WM2018.

 WM2018 will deliver over 600 papers and 40 panel discussions in over 130 technical sessions which will be complemented by the industry’s largest exhibition of nearly 200 companies.
 The exhibition will showcase all aspects of products and services related to the nuclear waste industry and the 2018 Theme.
 Areas of interest include; remote/robotic handling, protective clothing, hazardous waste storage, transportation, diagnostic instrumentation, engineering design and construction, environmental laboratories, decontamination and decommission and environmental remediation.
 In addition, there will be a dedicated Robotics space to demonstrate the latest technology of professionals and academia.